-Foundation is an NFP grant-making entity that administers Company's charitable giving program.
-Foundation's articles of incorporation indicate that Company is its sole corporate member.
-Foundation has no employees of its own; all its activities are carried out by Company employees.
-Company estimates that \$100,000 of its employee salary and benefit costs are attributable to time spent on Foundation activities.
-Those costs are in line with amounts that Foundation would have to pay if the services were not provided by Company employees.
+Foundation is a grant-making entity that administers NFP's charitable giving program.
+Foundation's articles of incorporation indicate that NFP is its sole corporate member.
+Foundation has no employees of its own; all its activities are carried out by NFP employees.
+NFP estimates that \$100,000 of its employee salary and benefit costs are attributable to time spent on Foundation activities.
+Those costs are in line with amounts that Foundation would have to pay for the services if the services were not provided by NFP employees.